 Prepare the milk

-- To yet another shallow dish, add the flour and Bragg Liquid Aminos.
+- To yet another shallow dish, add the milk and Bragg Liquid Aminos.
 Whisk together with a fork until the aminos are evenly distributed.

 Salt the tofu

 - Very important step here!
 Lay the tofu cutlets out, and with your fingers, just sprinkle a little sea salt over the top of all the cutlets.
 A little goes a long way!
 I usually use between ¼-½ tsp.
 (This is not per cutlet, this is the total amount of salt I use to salt all the cutlets on one side.)
 Now flip each tofu cutlet over, and sprinkle the other side of each cutlet with salt, about another ¼-½ tsp sea salt total.

 - Since we’re not using eggs, the flour sticks best to the tofu cutlets if you dredge the cutlets in this order: